 Students are permitted to wear minimal jewellery that is unobtrusive.
 Earrings/jewellery/piercings considered unsafe or unsuitable for the workplace will not be permitted.

 Students are encouraged to avoid wearing excessive make up.
 However, if application of make up is discreet and appropriate for a school environment it will be considered acceptable.
 Heavy and dark eye liner/eye shadow is not acceptable.
-Where make up is considered to be excessive students will be asked to remove it.
+Where make up is considered to be excessive students will be required to remove it.

 - Dress and safety codes apply in most workplaces.
 For that reason extreme fashion or cult wear is not permitted.